shapenaji/cranium/README.md

 ## Using the repository

+the cranium package does not need to be installed by your users.
-As said earlier, cranium requires no setup for your users, it just needs to be visible to them, whether on a network drive or on a webserver.
+They only need to see the final product, the repo, whether on a network drive or on a webserver.

 ```r